antodavispullan/cvapp/README.md

 cvapp
 =====

 A cv with bootstrap frontend and api backend.
-The backend api can be in laravel or in codeigniter.
+The backend api may be in laravel or in codeigniter.
+Based on well defined architecture